 - Seattle’s best places for breakfast

 Want to get out of the city for a day or two?
-Check out our guide to 10 of the coolest (and most convenient) getaway destinations near Seattle or our roundup of the most charming winter towns in Washington for a snowy getaway.
+Check out our guide to 10 of the coolest getaway destinations near Seattle or our roundup of the most charming winter towns in Washington for a snowy getaway.

 Seattle is an excellent starting point for several really cool train trips that you can take this month.
 The Amtrak Cascades has finally resumed its route between Seattle and Vancouver, B.C.
 You can also book a winter getaway on these two train routes from Seattle that were named among the most scenic in the U.S.

 Psst: Make sure you’re following us on Instagram for even more ideas for things to do in Seattle this January!